Sk2002-dot/Simon-Says-Game/README.md

 # Simon-Says-Game
-a user-based game using HTML, CSS &amp; JS technoogy..
+a user-based game using HTML, CSS &amp; JS technoogy...